AlexMMcConnell/backend_mod_1_prework/section1/reflection.md

 1. What is interpolation?
 Use interpolation to print a sentence using the variable `animal`.
 Interpolation is placing a variable into another variable.
-Example interpolation using the pervious variable: favorite_animal = "The #{animal) is one of Alex's favorite animals in the zoo."
+Example interpolation using the previous variable: favorite_animal = "The #{animal) is one of Alex's favorite animals in the zoo."

 1. What method is used to get input from a user?